orkes-io/docs/docs/reference-docs/operators/dynamic-fork.md

 The tasks to be executed can be defined in two ways:

-1. Define using an array to run a simple task OR HTTP task OR a sub workflow
+1. Using an array to run a simple task OR HTTP task OR a sub workflow.
-    1. Sub Workflows can be used when running more than one task in the fork per array item
+    1. Sub Workflows can be used when running more than one task in the fork per array item.
-2. Define using input parameters
+2. Using input parameters.

 ## Definitions - Using Arrays